rachael-codes/Employee-Management-System/README.md

    ```bash
      g++ main.cpp -o employee_management_system
    ```

+### For Users without Git (Running the `main.exe` Application):

+1. **Download and Extract the ZIP File:**
+   - Download the ZIP file of the repository.
+   - Extract the contents of the ZIP file to a location on your computer.

+2. **Navigate to the Extracted Folder:**
+   - Open the extracted folder (`employee-management-system`) where you have the `main.exe` file.

+3. **Run the Executable:**
+   - Double-click on the `main.exe` file.
+   - This will execute your program and display the output in a console window.

 ## Usage Instructions
 1. Follow the on-screen instructions to navigate the program's menu and select the desired options.